Let’s face it, even though English is a popular international language, there are over 6,900 other languages around the world.

 Just install the app with 1 click and you don’t have to worry about anything more complicated than that.
 See this tutorial from Weebly.

-The downside is that it’s not free (they offer a free trial period so you can test it out for free).
+The downside is that it’s not free (they do offer a 2-week free trial period though so you can try it out before you commit).

 Now it does require you to modify the codes of the template to make things work, but the author of this tutorial has generously laid out all the step by step instructions, as well as included all the codes for you to download and insert into your Weebly website.